-Groupon Inc. (GRPN), the largest provider of daily deals, rose 15 percent, climbing for the second day after Tiger Global Management LLC said it acquired a 9.9 percent stake in the coupon website.
+Groupon Inc. (GRPN:US), the largest provider of daily deals, rose 15 percent, climbing for the second day after Tiger Global Management LLC said it acquired a 9.9 percent stake in the coupon website.

 The shares advanced to $3.88 at the close in New York, their biggest gain since May.
 The stock has gained for the sixth straight day, making it a 48 percent jump over the period.